Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	12. Technological extremophilia:  5/5
 	13. Stress/Boredom rating:  4/5 (Stressful)
 	14. Me-points:  -1/3
-	15. Kind of person most protected:  Matchmakers
+	15. Kind of person most protected:  People who would never have had any idea what to do with their lives if their parents hadn't set their life up for them.
 	16. Special categories:  Hypersmooth, Nightmare, Failsafe
 	17. Conversion potential:  Commonwealth<->Empire (limited)
 47. University System